 - [Handsfree FRS Radio] Press to talk easily on programmed FRS channels right out of box with each other.
 Its slim design is perfect for business use.
 Handy to keep around for quick use even for beginners and kids.
 Part 95 certified FCC ID: 2AJGM-BFR5.

-- [Long Service Life] 1500mAh battery in this mini walkie talkie.
+- [Long Service Life] 1500mAh battery in this mini walkie-talkie.
 Allow up to 40 working hours after about 3h charged.
-No screws needed -- you can fast clip GT-22 on your belt.
+No screws are needed -- you can fast clip GT-22 on your belt.

 - [USB Y-charging Cable] More convenient than recharging through the mini USB port.
-GT-22 could be easily recharged with power bank, car charger, and Laptop whenever you need to work outside.
-Allows to recharge two radios at a time.
+GT-22 could be easily recharged with a power bank, car charger, and Laptop whenever you need to work outside.
+Allows recharging two radios at a time.